snazzyandy/-ISLR/README.md

 # ISLR: Introduction to Statistical Learning Code backup

 ## <b> Code Blocks </b>
+*In construction*

-The role of this respository is to store and review exercises while providing comments that teach users new to R how to interpret the scripts.
+The role of this respository is to store ready to run exercises from the ISLR textbook that contains comments that are friendly to new R users

 ### Chapter 2: Statistical Learning